Understanding Transfer Duty in South Africa (2026)

 Transfer duty must be paid to SARS within 6 months of the date of the sale agreement.
 In practice, your transfer attorney handles this on your behalf as part of the transfer process, using the funds you provide at registration.

-Failure to pay within 6 months results in interest charged at 10.5% per annum.
+Failure to pay within 6 months results in interest charged at the standard late payment rate.

 Key takeaways